TauGuide/tau-guide-documents/docs/what-is-tauchain-tau.md

 ---
-title: What is Tauchain and Agoras
+title: Tau & Agoras Overview
 description: Quickly get up to speed on Tauchain and Agoras with our user friendly materials.
 disableTableOfContents: false
 ---